b-warecki/centralspindlin/README.md

 **Usage**

-The code can be run in its entirety
+The code should be run in its entirety: within the downloaded script document, command-A then command-Enter.

+Output is 3 unsaved dataframes and 5 saved graphs.

+If the 5 output graphs do not display correctly, try running each graph separately (no need to run the simulations again).

+**Original Article**

+Warecki, B. and Tao, L. 2023.
+Centralspindlin-mediated transport and retention rapidly accumulates RhoGEF at microtubule plus-ends